Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EnvironmentParks & Recreational AreasWaterways & Vessels.
 A significant historical year for this entry is 1904.

 Location.
 38° 38.281′ N, 90° 16.163′ W. Marker is in St. Louis, Missouri.
 It is in Forest Park.
-Marker can be reached from Faulkner Drive south of Wells Drive.
+It can be reached from Faulkner Drive south of Wells Drive.
 Marker is on a bike path near Steinberg Skating Rink in Forest Park.
 It is at the Steinberg Bridge.
 Touch for map.
 Marker is at or near this postal address: 400 Jefferson Dr, Saint Louis MO 63110, United States of America.
 Touch for directions.

 Restoring the Glory Marker image.
 Click for full size.

-Photographed By Jason Voigt, January 3, 2023
+Photographed by Jason Voigt, January 3, 2023

 2. Restoring the Glory Marker